ucb-datalab/ucb-datalab.github.io/index.md

 * “Show & tell” progress reports + instructor lecture
 * 3 or 4 labs + final project & presentation
 * Will require a fair amount of dedicated coding time
-* It WILL fulfill the astro major lab requreiment in Spring 2019
+* It WILL fulfill the astro major lab requirement in Spring 2020
 * Ugrad/Grad together/Grads will do a more in-depth labs

 #### Lectures

-Mondays 4-7pm in 131 Campbell Hall (no class on 1/21, 2/18, 3/25)
+Mondays 4-7pm in 131 Campbell Hall

 #### Office Hours

-* Kareem: Tu 5-6pm and Fri 9-10am in 419 Campbell
+* Kareem: TBD in 419 Campbell
-* Dan: Weds 4-5pm in 355 Campbell
+* Dan: TBD in 355 Campbell
-* Josh: Thurs 2:30-3:30 in 203 Campbell
+* Josh: TBD in 203 Campbell

 #### Prereqs

-* Astrophysical background: Astro 7A & 7B OR two of Astro 160, 161, 162.
-One course may be taken concurrently.
-* Math background: Calculus (including Math 53), Linear Algebra (Math 54 or Physics 89)
-* Proficiency or fluency in the Python programming language.
-* N.B.: This is NOT the place to learn how to program for the first time
+* There are no formal prereqs for this class but there are a number of informal requirements, [outlined in this document](https://ucb-datalab.github.io/pages/prereq.html), which you must satisfy.